-- 5. Immediately after placing an insect within a trap, the planter will complete the QC Plant Form (QCPF) at the location of the planting, double-checking to make sure that all relevant information is accurate. - 6.
+- 5. Immediately after placing an insect within a trap, the planter will complete the QC Plant Form (QCPF) at the location of the planting, double-checking to make sure that all relevant information is accurate.
+It is recommended that photos be taken of the trap and of the QC plant as documentation. - 6.
 Sticky traps are required to be double-checked by someone other than the trapper prior to being discarded.
 Therefore, it is acceptable for QC plants to be placed onto sticky traps removed from the field for discard to determine the effectiveness of the second checker when double-checking those inserts.
 This procedure will only be performed by the District Entomologist or designee in the presence of the trapping supervisor.
 If the trapping supervisor serves as the second checker, the trapping supervisor's supervisor must be notified and participate, per the above procedure.
 For this type of plant, the QCPF is completed with the appropriate notations and "Discard" written in the Address column.